wwarner/emacs-native-dockerfiles/README.md

 Dockerfiles for Emacs With Native Compilation
 =============================================

-Native Compilation, 24 bit color, LSP, Gopls, Pyright, Ripgrep, Fzf, Treemacs, HideShow and more.
+Native Compilation, 24 bit color, LSP, Eglot, Gopls, Pyright, Ripgrep, Fzf, Treemacs, HideShow and more.
 Eliminates trial and error.
 Runs the same everywhere!

 ## Installation